 2. Always have proper documentation on board.

 Most boats should have the following items available on board: an original and current Certificate of Documentation, Certificate of Number, Radio License, Boater Education Card, and State Numbering Display.
-In addition, skippers can file a float plan (hoping to link this to a future Float Plan template, if approved) and share it via email with a reliable person whom they can alert in case of route changes or distress.
+In addition, skippers can file a float plan and share it via email with a reliable person whom they can alert in case of route changes or distress.

 3. Comply with the necessary boating safety equipment.